 b.
 Observations and Findings.
 As used in this IMC, the term "observation" refers to a fact; or any detail noted during an inspection.
 Observations must be objective and will not consult, praise, or criticize a vendor.
 The observations and findings should be consistent with the scope.
 For example, if the scope was to review corrective action records, the observations and findings should not discuss problems with receipt inspection records.

 The Observations and Findings section should not duplicate any portion of the Scope section.
-Therefore, when the inspection did not identify findings, the Observations and Findings section should state, “No findings of significance were identified.”
+Therefore, when the inspection did not identify findings, then the Observations and Findings section should state, “No findings of significance were identified.”
+Document issues that are screened as minor violations/nonconformances and provide an explanation as to why the issue is being considered minor using examples for specific criteria listed in Appendix E as guidance and reference the corrective action report (CAR) initiated by the applicant/vendor.

-he identified observations and findings will be described in a clear manner and be sufficiently detailed to describe what the inspectors found.
+The identified observations and findings will be described in a clear manner and be sufficiently detailed to describe what the inspectors found.
 The observations will describe the inspectors’ conclusions and not repeat the activities identified in the scope.
 “The inspectors reviewed …” is a Scope statement.
 “The inspectors noted (verified, identified, observed, etc.) …” is an observation.

 The inspector should explicitly say what was observed or found.
 The inspector should not make uncertain statements such as “The vendor’s QA records control program did not appear to meet the requirements.”

+When including inspection information related to the assessment of a vendor’s/applicant’s SCWE program, a qualified safety culture assessor will use the guidance described in the “Report Summary,” section of Appendix D of this manual chapter.

-For violations, apparent violations, and nonconformance’s, the inspection report will include sufficient detail to describe the deficiency that constitutes the basis for the finding.
-The level of detail must include the applicable traditional enforcement attributes such as regulatory process and must also describe the logic used to determine the significance of the finding (i.e., describe why the finding meets greater than minor criteria.
+For violations, apparent violations, and nonconformances, the inspection report will include sufficient detail to describe the deficiency that constitutes the basis for the finding.
+The level of detail must include the applicable traditional enforcement attributes such as regulatory process and must also describe the logic used to determine the significance of the finding (i.e., describe why the finding meets greater than minor criteria).
 The level of detail must allow a reader to arrive at the final conclusion.
 The inspection report will describe the requirement and how it was not met.
 This should include at least two statements.
 The first one should define the enforcement requirement, including the regulation.
 The second should describe the circumstances of the violation or nonconformance, including the date(s) of the finding and the facts necessary to demonstrate that the requirement was not met.
 Describe the actual or potential safety consequences to support the significance of the finding.
 The inspection report should describe if the item was shipped, if there is any impact to the operating or new reactor fleet.
 Significant or potentially significant findings may merit more discussion.
 When describing the violation or nonconformance, include corrective action taken or planned, response by the vendor, root cause, management involvement, and whether the finding was isolated or programmatic.

 Findings that may have generic implications should include details such as the supplier’s name, manufacturer’s name, model number, specifications, and other pertinent technical data.